nVotesOrg/nMix/docs/index.md

 ## nMix User Guide

 This document contains detailed information necessary to set up and run elections with nMix.
+If you prefer a quick hands on introduction, please refer to the [quickstart tutorial](#TUTORIAL.md).

 ### Overview
 The following is a typical voting setup using nMix